Dynamic Placement in Refugee Resettlement: Online Bipartite Matching ( )

 \section{Online Bipartite Matching ($s_i=1$)}

 In this section, we will consider the special case of online bipartite (weighted) matching.
-We stress that this classical problem does not capture key features of the refugee-allocation problem in practice, which we will add in later sections.
-Instead, online bipartite matching serves as a starting point for the development of our matching algorithm since the simplified model allows us to justify our algorithmic approach by theoretical arguments.
+We stress that this classic problem does not capture key features of the refugee-allocation problem in practice, which we will add in later sections.
+Instead, online bipartite matching allows us to more cleanly draw connections to theoretical arguments, which help motivate our algorithm design.
 Later in the paper, we will empirically show that the approach continues to work well in richer and more realistic settings.

-Formally, this section considers the model defined in the previous section, with the restriction that all cases consist of single refugees, i.e., that $s_i = 1$ for all $i \in N$.
+Formally, this section considers the model defined in the previous section, with the restriction that all cases consist of single refugees, that is, that $s_i = 1$ for all $i \in N$.
 Under this assumption, it is well-known that the optimum matching for the ILP $\textsc{Matching}(I, \bm{c})$ can be found by solving its LP relaxation.